-Eric has more than 27 years of experience as an investment banker and entrepreneur and has provided financial and strategic advice and structuring transactions for a broad range of companies and investors.
+Eric has more than 30 years of experience as an investment banker and entrepreneur and has provided financial and strategic advice and structuring transactions for a broad range of companies and investors.
 Prior to launching Manhattan Venture Partners, Eric was a Partner at Citizen VC, Inc., a financial technology and investment firm, where he led the firm’s investment banking efforts.
-Prior to Citizen VC, Eric cofounded Gentry New York, which he merged with GSV Financial Group.
-At GSV FG, Eric was head of investment banking and CEO of Gentry Securities, their broker-dealer subsidiary.
-Prior to GSV FG, Eric cofounded and led investment banking efforts at Ledgemont Capital Group and Indigo Ventures, firms which raised capital for and invested in early and growth stage companies.
+Prior to Citizen VC, Eric cofounded Gentry New York, which he merged with Gentry Financial Holdings Group.
+At Gentry, Eric was head of investment banking and CEO of Gentry Securities, their broker-dealer subsidiary.
+Prior to Gentry, Eric cofounded and led investment banking efforts at Ledgemont Capital Group and Indigo Ventures, firms which raised capital for and invested in early and growth stage companies.
 Prior to those firms, Eric was an Associate and then General Partner at McFarland Dewey & Co., a boutique investment banking firm.
 Eric began his career at McKinney Advertising.
 Eric received a BA in Economics from the University of Pennsylvania and an MBA, with Honors, from the Stern School of Business, New York University.
-He holds FINRA Series 7, Series 63, Series 24, Series 79, Series 87 and Series 99 licenses.
+He holds FINRA Series 7, Series 63, Series 24, Series 79 and Series 99 licenses.

 Jared Carmel is a co-founder of Manhattan Venture Partners and a pioneer in the ‘Secondary Market’ for pre-IPO technology companies.
 His primary focus is providing liquidity and diversification for shareholders of illiquid, high profile, venture-backed private companies.